 Request your free teacher consultation appointment.
 Let us help you decide if the American accent training course is right for you. +31 20 823 0569.
 Ready to start?
 Enroll now!

 Would you like some tips for developing an American Accent?

 - Do more listening and less reading

-- Try our Interactive Video Library program and get personal accent feedback
+- Try our Interactive Video App and get weekly personal feedback from a teacher.

-- Choose American news and TV to keep up with world events.
+- Choose American news, TV and podcasts to keep up with world events.
 But be sure you are listening to an American journalist.
 Rachel Maddow and Anderson Cooper have great American sounds.